Skip to main content

 Generally, there are challenges for the ongoing support for local newsrooms, which are very vital and at the heart of everything local broadcasters do.
 The recovery tends to bottom out and plateau for a while.
 There has never been a recovery to where it was pre-2009, and that environment has become more constrained.
 It is a more challenging media environment.
 It is a way more competitive media environment.
 Those challenges are there.

 Newstalk is talking about it and it is in its news schedule every day, as issues arise, which seems to have elevated this to a better understanding among people.
 Irish people have a great level of trust in our mainstream media.
 We should therefore harness the best of what we have and fund that in a way that it remains to the fore, and is not an add-on, as broadcasters have significantly moved on this issue.
-That is perhaps as a result of the decisions that the Broadcasting Authority of Ireland, BAI, have taken and the way in which it is funding the sector.
+That is perhaps as a result of the decisions that the BAI has taken and the way in which it is funding the sector.

 Ms Celene Craig